hbhasin/Image-Recognition-with-Deep-Learning/Image Classification with Transfer Learning.md

 This study will use the Keras library to explore ImageNet’s pre-trained VGG16, VGG19, Inception V3 and Xception models to perform image classification on a variety of small datasets with different domains.

 ## Hardware Details
+Training Deep Learning networks require tremendous processing power to handle multiple matrix multiplications.
+GPUs are  ideal for performing these operations.
+Facebook recently reported that its scientits were able to train nearly 1.3 million images in under one hour using [256 Tesla P100 GPUs](https://news.developer.nvidia.com/facebook-trains-imagenet-in-1-hour/) that previously took days on a single system.
+For the small datasets used in this project having a Titan GTX 1080 GPU would have been able to train 8X faster than an i7 Intel CPU running at 3.5GHz.

+Howevere, no GPU was available for this project so the datasets were trained on two systems with Core i7 CPUs and on two systems with Core i5 CPUs.

 ## Code Details